jogonzal21/digitaljay/README.md

 # digitaljay
-A digital version of myself
+A digital version of Josh (Myself)